 Do you ever get the sense that your goals & the time to complete them aren’t in alignment?
 How could do make the most of each moment without feeling like a robot?
 Or worse, forgetting to listen to your body as you push through the days & weeks?
 One of the best ways to reach goals … & still have a healthy, balanced life is to batch tasks together.

 Back in university (those many, many years ago), I was an English major for my education degree.
 What does this mean?
 Reading.
 A. Lot.
 As in hours every-single-day.

-In these first few weeks of January, I’ve reverted back to what I did in university those many, many years ago.
-I broke down my list of what I needed & wanted to accomplish into monthly, then weekly goals.
+To make this happen, I broke down my list of what I needed & wanted to accomplish into semester, monthly, then weekly goals.
 After that, it was fairly easy to set up goals for each day so I could read all those novels, play, poems, textbook chapters, etc. in time for each week’s classes.

-To help you make the most of your time this year, I’m including my time-tested strategies for scheduling the administrative & teaching sides of my studio.
+To help you make the most of your time this year, these are my time-tested strategies for batching tasks for both the administrative & teaching sides of my studio.

 Batch your time into categories

 Whether you travel or have your students come to you (or combinations of both), it is incredibly important to batch tasks together.
 Any parent or teacher can tell you that it is hugely frustrating to be focused on one thing & then consistently get interrupted.

 Much of the early years of my studio involved my twins doing their best to get my attention every 30-seconds or so.
 (Which led to the realization that I needed to set up my work so it happened either when they were at school or I was out of our home.)
 Now, I batch activities so that I can achieve flow … that wonderful state when I am completely engaged in the activity at hand!

 It is very easy to fill up our schedule with more & more students.
 But when we do so without making time for the other priorities in our life, it is an easy way to burn out.